We Invest in the Future…

 Youngstown State University, B.G.S.

-The Va Mag Experience:
+The Va Mag Internship Experience:

-“I interned for VA Mag beginning December of 2013 and I was a weekly contributor until August of 2015.
-My time with VA Mag expanded my knowledge of feature writing, engaging in creative storytelling from multiple angles and working virtually with a team of editors to ensure the best work was being published.
-Guided by Jaya and Jay Franklin, I came away with a stronger skill set for writing in depth features.”
+I interned for VA Mag beginning December of 2013 and I was a weekly contributor until August of 2015.
+My time with VA Mag expanded my knowledge of feature writing, engaging in creative storytelling from multiple angles, and working virtually with a team of editors to ensure the best work was being published.
+Guided by Jaya and Jay Franklin, I came away with a stronger skill set for writing in-depth features.

 College: Georgia State University, English Literature

-The Va Mag Experience: “VA Mag provided me with a way to communicate great music and art.
+The Va Mag Internship Experience: VA Mag provided me with a way to communicate great music and art.
 It was a pleasure working with Jay and Jaya.
 I also had the wonderful experience of getting feedback on my own articles by the artists and musicians themselves.
-Wonderful memories!”
+Wonderful memories!